Stupor and Coma

 The pattern of breathing is usually abnormal.
 People may breathe too rapidly, too slowly, too deeply, or irregularly.
 Or they may alternate between these abnormal patterns.

 Blood pressure may increase or decrease, depending on the cause of the impaired consciousness.
 For example, if a head injury causes massive bleeding in the brain, pressure within the skull rapidly increases, and blood flow to the brain decreases.
 The nerves that control blood pressure respond by increasing blood pressure to try to maintain normal blood flow to the brain.
-If the cause of impaired consciousness is a severe infection, severe dehydration, major blood loss, overdoses of certain drugs, or cardiac arrest, blood pressure decreases dramatically.
+If the cause of impaired consciousness is a severe infection, severe dehydration, major blood loss, overdoses of certain medications or illicit drugs, or cardiac arrest, blood pressure decreases dramatically.

 Muscles may contract and remain contracted in unusual positions.
 For example, the head may be tilted back with the arms and legs extended—a position called decerebrate rigidity.
 Or the arms may be flexed with both legs extended—a position called decorticate rigidity.
 Or the entire body may be limp.
 Sometimes muscles contract sporadically or involuntarily.